autoplot/documentation/javadoc/org/autoplot/pngwalk/QualityControlSequence.md

+# org.autoplot.pngwalk.QualityControlSequence

-# org.autoplot.pngwalk.QualityControlSequenceMirror WalkImageSequence, storing the global properties of the quality control.
+Mirror WalkImageSequence, storing the global properties of the quality control.

 ***
 <a name="getQCTotals"></a>
 # getQCTotals